alexiusacademia/alexiusacademia.github.io/_posts/2019-06-08-easyplan-day3.md

     ...
 ```

-This will be the pane where the tasks definitions will be placed.
+This will be the pane where the tasks definitions will be placed including the action buttons in manipulating each task (e.g. removing, indenting, creating new task)

+8:57pm
+After placing the task list pane to the main frame, the ```TaskListPane``` will be improved to put some action buttons like a toolbar.